jh220de/ccbot/.github/ISSUE_TEMPLATE/command_error.md

 ---
-name: Bug report
+name: Error occurring in a command
-about: Create a report to help us improve
+about: Creates a report about an error that occurs when executing the command
-title: ''
+title: 'Error-ID: '
 labels: ''
 assignees: ''